Huby98/Emo-MAVCeleb/README.md

 ## Teacher (Face Side)

-After using the setup, to use the teacher script were created inside Matlab (labelthemall) For this to work first the splitting of the dataset had to be done (Train/Val/Test)
+After using the setup, to use the teacher script were created inside Matlab (labelthemallv) For this to work first the splitting of the dataset had to be done (Train/Val/Test).
+After doing this for all 3 datasets, training can be done.

+## Student (Audio Side)
+Use train_student & evaluate_student for that.